vinkla/extended-acf/README.md

 The `key` method enables you to define a custom field key.
 The `key` should consist of alphanumeric characters and underscores, and must be prefixed with either `field_` or `layout_`.

-> [!Warning]
-> Avoid using this method unless you understand it.
-The `key` is generated automatically when you use the `register_extended_field_group` function.
-It can be useful when migrating to this package and wanting to retain the same field keys.

 ```php
 Text::make('Text')